michaelzap94/companion4me/README.md

 # companion4me

 A social media android app where lonely people can find other people that need a friend.
-Developed in Java, PHP ans MySQL.
+Developed in Java, PHP and MySQL.

 This was a university group project and the app's server host is not working anymore (since it was free for a limited time).
 However, you can see a video from when the app was fully working.